SergeyGyzhev/rsschool-cv/cv.md

 [Link to project with no-code technology] [https://profgosgomel.by/]

 ### Qualifications
-I graduated Belarusian Technical University in 2011.
+I graduated Belarusian National Technical University in 2011.
 I have twice diplomas.
 My first qualification it's a teacher informatics.
 Second an engineer-programmist.

 ### English level
 My English skill A2 or A1.
 I have a certificate.
 I need more practice with language.
 I wanna learn this language because it's an international language which used all people in the Earth.